 Health and wellbeing

-Our College Nurse and College Counsellors are based in the College’s own Health and Wellbeing Centre, where they hold regular individual and group sessions.
+Our College Nurse, Wellbeing Advisor and College Counsellors are based in the College’s own Health and Wellbeing Centre, where they hold regular individual and group sessions.

 All Newnham students (including those from the EU and Overseas) are required to register with an NHS surgery.
 See below for more details.